-IF WE CANNOT RAISE ADDITIONAL CAPITAL ON ACCEPTABLE TERMS, WE MAY BE UNABLE TO COMPLETE PLANNED ADDITIONAL CLINICAL TRIALS OF ANY OR SOME OF OUR PRODUCT CANDIDATES.
+IF WE CANNOT RAISE ADDITIONAL CAPITAL ON ACCEPTABLE TERMS, WE MAY BE UNABLE TO COMPLETE PLANNED ADDITIONAL CLINICAL TRIALS OF OUR PRODUCT CANDIDATES.

 Until we receive regulatory approval and commercialize one or more of our products, we will have to fund all of our operations and capital expenditures from the net proceeds of our initial public offering and cash on hand.
-We expect that the net proceeds of approximately \$62.9 million from the public offering and cash on hand will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
-However, if we experience unanticipated cash requirements, we may need to raise additional funds much sooner and additional financing may not be available on favorable terms, if at all.
+We expect that the cash on hand of \$68.4 million will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
+However, if we experience unanticipated cash requirements, we may need to raise additional financing which may not be available on favorable terms, or at all.
 Even if we succeed in selling additional equity securities to raise funds, our existing stockholders' ownership percentage would be reduced and new investors may demand rights, preferences or privileges senior to those of existing stockholders.
 If we do not succeed in raising additional funds, we may be unable to complete planned clinical trials or obtain Food and Drug Administration, or FDA, approval of our product candidates, and we could be forced to discontinue product development, reduce sales and marketing efforts and forego attractive business opportunities.
 IF WE ARE UNABLE TO DESIGN, CONDUCT AND COMPLETE CLINICAL TRIALS SUCCESSFULLY, WE WILL NOT BE ABLE TO SUBMIT A NEW DRUG APPLICATION TO THE FDA.

 In order to obtain FDA approval of any of our product candidates, we must submit to the FDA a New Drug Application, or NDA, which demonstrates that the product candidate is safe for humans and effective for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as pre-clinical studies, as well as human tests, which are referred to as clinical trials.
 Our leading product candidates are still in the early stages of clinical trials and we will have to commit substantial time and additional resources to conducting further pre-clinical and clinical studies addressing several types of pain before we can submit NDAs with respect to any of these product candidates.
-Initial clinical trials for our PTI-555, PTI-501, PTI-601 and PTI-701 product candidates are ongoing or were completed only recently.
-We intend to continue to conduct Phase II trials for these and other product candidates.
-We will not be able to proceed to Phase III clinical trials for any product candidate until we determine appropriate dosages, submit such data to the FDA and obtain FDA approval to begin Phase III studies.
-We recently filed an Investigational New Drug application, or IND, for our PTI-801 product candidate and plan to initiate clinical trials in 2001.
-Our other product candidates are at a much earlier stage of development and will require extensive pre-clinical testing before we can make any decision to proceed to clinical trials.
+Initial clinical trials for our PTI-555, PTI-501, PTI-601, PTI-701 and PTI-801 product candidates are ongoing or were completed only recently.
+We intend to conduct further clinical trials for these or other product candidates.
+We will not be able to proceed to major efficacy clinical trials for any product candidate until we determine appropriate dosages, submit such data to the FDA and obtain FDA approval to begin such studies.
+In April 2001, we announced the filing of an Investigational New Drug application, or IND, with the FDA for our PTI-801 product candidate.
+Our product candidates other than those mentioned above are at early stages of development and will require extensive pre-clinical testing before we can make any decision to proceed to clinical trials.